marcdotson/data-5600/notes/notes.md

   including discussing with a neighbor, raising hands, speed dialogue, and whiteboarding concepts.

-# Assessment

-- Exercises (20%): At the beginning of each class, a student will be called on at random to walk through and share their solution.
-  Additionally, for each exercise every student will be randomly assigned to review one other student’s exercise.
-Students won’t get credit if they don’t submit their solution on time, aren’t present and prepared to share when called on at random, or don’t complete their randomly assigned review.
-- Interviews (30%): During the first two weeks of class, during the two weeks in the middle of the semester, and during the final two weeks of class each student will have a required 10-minute interview with me where we discuss the course and their efforts and evaluate their understanding in the form of an oral exam.
-- Projects (50%): Students will complete two group projects, one focused on multiple regression and the second focused on multiple regression or classification.
-The groups will both present and submit a technical report developed on a GitHub repository.
-A week before the presentations, they will submit a draft of their slides to get feedback and have time for revision.
-The other students in the class, as well as the group members themselves, will help evaluate each of the presentations.

 # Week 01 (Aug 25, 27; Jan 5, 7; May 4, 6)

 ## Regression and Machine Learning (for Analytics) (Aug 25; Jan 5; May 4)